philosophy-studyplan/curriculum/index.md

 ## Elective Classes

 This section discusses undergraduate elective classes.
 The topics are either follow-ups of previous classes (such as ethics or logic) or completely separate topics.
+Classes should now be chosen primarily on the basis of interest.
+There is no linear ordering here, you can pick and choose sections as you see fit as long as the requirements are cleared.